|Phobos Revisited - ReX Claussen

-Hell Revealed 2 picks up right where Hell Revealed one left off, killing thousands of monsters a level.
-For many the HR series is either a hit or miss in terms of gameplay, some enjoyed fighting their way through dozens of denizens of Hell, while others found the sheer number of monsters and BFG frenzy tactics too much.
-Many Demos prove that the levels are possible, but not to be attempted by casual Doomers.
+Hell Revealed 2 picks up right where Hell Revealed 1 left off, killing thousands of monsters per level.
+For many the HR series is either a hit or miss in terms of gameplay; some enjoyed fighting their way through dozens of denizens of Hell, while others found the sheer number of monsters and BFG frenzy tactics too much.
+Many demos prove that the levels are possible, but not to be attempted by casual Doomers.
 Still others found Hell Revealed 2 to be not up to snuff when pitted against its older brother.
 Gameplay aside, it's hard to argue with the beauty of the levels, and just as impressive all this runs within the confines of the vanilla Doom2.exe.

 Even if some believe HR2 doesn't hold a candle to the original, it is definitely welcome in the legacy of Doom mods.
 Doom purists and casual players alike should both be able to enjoy it.

 Community Chest 2 - Various Authors

 Don't let the title pic fool you, this is no joke wad.
 Community Chest 2 follows in the footsteps of the original, and does not disappoint... with the re-release.
 The purpose of the Community Chest megawads is to give lesser known authors a chance to make their name known and to inspire them to map.
 This does not mean there are no big names to be seen in the roster; the likes include Kaiser, Chopkinsca, and even community staples such as Linguica were brought out to complete this massive undertaking.